All Episodes

 She lost all the way up to the Supreme Court, which refused to take her case.

-So all these religious freedom restoration act bills, federal, the only time they've worked is to allow the Indians to smoke peyote.
+So all these Religious Freedom Restoration Act bills, federal, the only time they've worked is to allow the Indians to smoke peyote.

 That's another reason why I don't understand the outrage.

-They're not it's no gay has ever been discriminated against because of one.
+No gay has ever been discriminated against because of one.

-Here's uh here's Logan Twin Falls, Idaho.
+Here's Logan Twin Falls, Idaho.

 I'm glad you waited.